adrhill/julia-ml-course/website/common-mistakes.md

 ### 💡 Mutate arrays for performance

-Allocating memory on the heap for a new array is a slow operation.
+Allocating memory for a new array is slow.
 Instead, we can allocate arrays once and update values via mutation.
 By convention, Julia programmers indicate such functions with an `!` (see e.g. `sort` vs. `sort!`).